 What is an Ombuds Office?

-The Ombuds Office reports, nominally, to the Office of the Provost of Appalachian State University.
+The Ombuds Office reports, nominally, to the Office of the Provost.
 Reporting is, however, for budgetary and administrative purposes only and is limited to summary reports or recommendations that do not include or involve any specific client information.
 This permits work that is free of undue pressure or influence or even the appearance of external involvement that could compromise the impartiality, confidentiality and objectivity that are the hallmarks of the Ombuds office.

 Why Might I Need One?